civicrm/civicrm-user-guide/docs/membership/online-membership-sign-up.md

 pages that are most useful for memberships.
-A couple of tabs that are worth highlighting include the Memberships tab, which contains the bulk of the membership configuration, and the Profiles tab, which allows you to collect information about the people or organisations that are filling out your membership form.
+A couple of tabs that are worth highlighting include the Memberships tab, which contains the bulk of the membership configuration, and the Profiles tab, which allows you to collect information about the people or organizations that are filling out your membership form.

 We recommend you also review the chapters on creating [online